ECHO: Ego-Centric modeling of Human-Object interactions: Experiments

-\paragraph{Motion generation.} While {\methodname} is designed for human-object interaction, it is also crucial that the method can robustly reconstruct human motion.
-To focus our evaluation on motion quality, we compare {\methodname} against models specifically designed for motion synthesis on the AMASS dataset.
-The results are reported in Table~\ref{tab:amass}, including mean and variance across four runs.
-As shown, our method performs slightly worse than the original BoDiffusion but outperforms EgoAllo and BoDiffusion+Obj, which demonstrates the effectiveness of our joint modeling formulation.
-For a fair comparison, all models were trained on the union of three datasets, with the exception of EgoAllo, for which we used the officially provided model trained on AMASS.
+While {\methodname} is designed for human-object interactions, robust human motion reconstruction is also essential.
+We evaluate motion quality by comparing {\methodname} against the baselines on the AMASS dataset.
+Results are reported in Tab.~\ref{tab:amass} (mean and variance across three runs).
+Our method outperforms both baselines, demonstrating the effectiveness of our joint modeling formulation.
+Notably, performance significantly degrades when {\methodname} is trained without the AMASS dataset (\textbf{NoAMASS}), highlighting the importance of large-scale motion data for learning a strong human motion prior.
+For fair comparison, all models (except (\textbf{NoAMASS})) were trained on the union of the three datasets.